perfumerlabs/images/cloudpayments/install.md

 Installation
 ============

-Kassa24 Payments uses PostgreSQL as database to store information.
+Cloudpayments Payments uses PostgreSQL as database to store information.

 First, you need to install any instance of PostgreSQL server.
 It can be either docker container or dedicated installation.
 For example, this command installs PostgreSQL from [official docker image](https://hub.docker.com/_/postgres):